navrajsaini/PL_Compiler_design_project/README.md

    The test program: make test

             The test file is created for the purpose of testing the functions in the scanner and the parser.
+            It can also be used to test all the testlang files (test1-test7) in one run.
+            Once those files complete the testLang files is run once.
+It is the only files that does not contain errors.

    The main program: make plc